opendri/opendri.github.com/guide/chapter4.md

 </ul>
 </div>

-1. **Client Infrastructure**.
-If the host government has made major investments in building a spatial data infrastructure that uses a proprietary solution, it will likely wish to use OpenDRI as a method of driving additional open data into that infrastructure.
-If the client has a fragmented ecosystem with several different platforms (or different versions fo the same software), a free and open source solution may be ideal.

-2. **Compatibility with Web Services**.
-The basic principles of open data require that the complete dataset be available a public Internet address in an open data format using an open web services protocol (e.g., WMS, WFS, etc).
-If the current implementation of a spatial data infrastructure does not support web services, it would be prudent to work with the client on construction a set of tools that enable open data.
-More recent versions of ESRI software generally support web services, but the specific version in use will matter.

-3. **Extent of Partnerships**.
-Data that deal with hazards, exposure, vulnerabilities, and risks may be spread over a large number of organizations that are inside and outside of government.
-They may all be centralized in a handful of ministries.
-The design of the data catalogue will be heavily influenced by the magnitude of the data aggregation/collation problem.

-#### Planning Data Catalogue Architecture
-(do we want to detail typical architectural design patterns for GeoNode and ESRI deployments?
-Or place in appendix?)
+GFDRR is developing a guide to deploying GeoNodes, the draft of which can be found here: [GeoNode Deployment Guide](geonode.html).

-### Start with a Gift: fresh imagery
+### Start with a Gift: fresh satellite imagery
 It is common to find that the latest imagery of high-risk areas is quite old or was taken at low resolution (greater than 1m, where 1m is the size of each individual pixel in the digital image).
 In either case--old imagery or low resolution imagery--the pace of urbanization and construction will not be reflected in the data.
 One of the best catalysts for new work in DRM is to provide fresh imagery at high resolution.
 The outputs from this investment (usually in the tens of thousands, if imagery is not available for free through partners) has been:

 1. OpenStreetMap activity.
 2. Hazard and Risk Analysis by academic institutions.

 ### Collation of Data
 Aggregating data around the DRM cycle is only partly a technical problem.
 It is mostly a process of building support for the release of existing data and a commitment to collecting new data among a range of actors.
 The work is mostly about listening to the problems that ministries and partners are having around risk assessment/analysis, then helping them realize that these problems can only be solved when they give each other the data that they need to make decisions.
+Often partners will want to know that they are not the first or only organization to release data.

 That said, OpenDRI cannot solve all data sharing problems.
 It focuses on the issues around the DRM cycle and the datasets that support decision makers around risk assessment, mitigation, preparedness, response, recovery, and reconstruction.
 The collation of data should center on a) data necessary for solving the use case(s) of early adopters, and b) the data sets that ministries are already prepared to release (low-hanging fruit).

-#### Sidebar Resources
-* TBD, To ask MapAction, OCHA.

 ### Cleansing of Data